MilanRadeta/MontyHallSimulation/README.md

 ![Excerpt](/excerpt.PNG)

-Key takeaways:
+### Key takeaways:
-* CarDoor and GoatDoor
+#### Last Chosen Door - CarDoor and GoatDoor
-  * Random CS
+##### Random CS
-    * tends to have the values of 50%
+50% chance of success in terms of CarDoor DoS.
-    * this strategy actually involves two choices
+Actually involves two choices.
-    * these results actually confirm that the chances are 50/50
+The results actually confirm that the chances are 50/50.
-    * these results do not vary when changing the number of doors
+These results do not vary when changing the number of doors.
-  * Switch and Switch Once
+##### Switch and Switch Once
-    * for the edge case of N = 3, the values are the same, since the strategy is performed in the same way
+For the edge case of N = 3, the values are the same, since the strategy is performed in the same way.
-    * for N > 3 the results differ
+For N > 3 the results differ.
-  * Keep and Switch Once
+##### Keep and Switch Once
-    * the two strategies are complementary
+The two strategies are complementary.
-    * is aligned with 1/N vs 2/N theory
+Aligns with 1/N vs 2/N theory.
-    * shows standard simulation results
+Shows standard simulation results.
-  * Switch
+##### Switch
-    * for N > 3 tends to 2/3 chance of success in terms of CarDoor DoS
+For N > 3 the chance of success is 2/3 in terms of CarDoor DoS.
-    * number of doors don't seem to affect the change in values
+Number of doors don't seem to affect the change in values.
-    * possible formula: `(N+1) / 2N`
-* Initial doors
-  * the results are pretty much the same regardless of the strategy
+#### Initially Chosen Door
-  * they tend to 1/N chance of success in terms of CarDoor DoS
+1/N chance of success in terms of CarDoor DoS.
+The results are the same regardless of the strategy.
-  * takes into account only the first choice
+Takes into account only the first choice.
-  * relationship with Keep and Switch Once strategy with Car and Goat Door DoSs
+##### Relationship with Keep and Switch Once strategy with Car and Goat Door DoSs
-    * the values are basically the same, relationship is obvious
+The values are the same, relationship is obvious.
-    * questions whether the second choice matters - the illusion of choice
+Questions whether the second choice matters - the illusion of choice.
-    * questions whether the 'Always Switch' theory, because the simulation results are misinterpreted
+Questions whether the 'Always Switch' theory, because the simulation results are misinterpreted
-    * because of the IoC, to computer this is the same as if it was asked: "What's the chance of finding the goat on the first try?"
+Because of the IoC, to computer this is the same as if it was asked: "What's the chance of finding the goat on the first try?"

 ## Endnote